 The variety in reading materials is important to familiarize children with different kinds of reading.
 Encourage your child to read street names, roadside signs, weather forecast, birthday greetings, invitations cards, and even paper coupons dumped by USPS in your mailbox.

 Plan on reading materials when you will travel with your little ones.
 Reading may continue in flights and during wait times in the airports.

-Grab a magazine or a leaflet at doctor’s office to read to your child if a delay is anticipated, instead of giving him/her a smartphone.
+Grab a magazine or a leaflet at the doctor’s office to read to your child if you anticipate a delay, instead of giving him/her a smartphone.